Topic: Alcohol/Drugs/Tobacco, Employment

 Oxford House Model, a community-based program, is designed to provide stable housing and a supportive environment for adults who are in recovery from substance abuse and who are attempting to stay drug and alcohol free.

-Results from one randomized controlled trial in which individuals were assigned to live in an Oxford House recovery home or usual aftercare condition indicated that those living in an Oxford House had better overall outcomes for substance use, employment, self-regulation, and awaiting criminal charges at a 24-month follow-up compared to those in usual aftercare.
-However, results from a second quasi-experimental study among women who were previously involved with the criminal justice system indicated no differences between those living in an Oxford House or those participating in usual aftercare on substance abuse, employment, or arrest outcomes at a 24-month follow-up.
-Overall, residents who live in an Oxford House for 6 or more months tend to have better outcomes compared to those who stay for less than 6 months.
-One study that examined characteristics of Oxford Houses and the neighborhoods in which these houses were located found that higher relapse rates occurred in neighborhoods with lower-income and education levels.
+Several randomized controlled trials (RCTs) and quasiexperimental studies have evaluated the effectiveness if the Oxford House Model, and results have been mixed.
+One RCT was conducted in which individuals were assigned to live in an Oxford House recovery home or usual aftercare condition, and results indicated that those living in an Oxford House had better overall outcomes for substance use, employment, self-regulation, and awaiting criminal charges at a 24-month follow-up compared to those in usual aftercare.
+A second RCT was conducted where individuals who had been released from the criminal justice system were randomly assigned to a therapeutic community (TC), an Oxford House, or usual care (UC).
+Results indicated that those assigned to the Oxford House condition received more money from employment, worked more days, and achieved higher continuous alcohol sobriety rates, compared to those in the TC or UC groups.
+Although continuous alcohol abstinence rates were highest in the Oxford House condition, alcohol as a primary substance was reported by only 15% of the participants, and there was no difference between groups in continuous abstinence from other drugs, which was the primary substance for 85% of the study sample.
+Overall, there was no difference between groups in the number of days of alcohol use, days of other drug use, legal issues, incarcerations, psychiatric hospitalizations, or illegal income.
+In addition, results from a quasiexperimental study among women who were previously involved with the criminal justice system indicated no differences between those living in an Oxford House or those participating in usual aftercare on substance abuse, employment, or arrest outcomes at a 24-month follow-up.
+In general, residents who live in an Oxford House for 6 or more months tend to have better outcomes compared to those who stay for less than 6 months.

 The Oxford House Model consists of rented, single-family homes located in neighborhoods of moderate-income levels.
 Each house follows guidelines to enhance the occupants' living experience.
 These guidelines include the following: